pauliacomi/pyGAPS/README.rst

 Citing
 ======

-A peer-reviewed paper regarding pyGAPS is currently in the process of being published.
-In the meantime, consider citing the *preprint* if you use the program in your work.
+Please consider citing the related paper we published if you use the program in your research.

 Paul Iacomi, Philip L. Llewellyn, *Adsorption* (2019).
 pyGAPS: A Python-Based Framework for Adsorption Isotherm